Peer-Reviewed Journal Articles

 This is a registered report for a study of racial and ethnic variation in the relationship between negativity bias and political attitudes.
 Pioneering work on the psychological and biological roots of political orientation has suggested that political conservatism is driven in large part by enhanced negativity bias.
 This work has been criticized on several theoretical fronts, and recent replication attempts have failed.
 To dig deeper into the contours of when (and among whom) negativity bias predicts conservatism, we investigate a surprisingly overlooked factor in existing literature: race and ethnicity.
 We propose that political issues represent threat or disgust in different ways depending on one’s race and ethnicity.
 We recruited 174 White, Latinx, and Asian American individuals (in equal numbers) to examine how the relationship between negativity bias and political orientation varies by race/ethnicity across four domains: policing/criminal justice, immigration, economic redistribution, and religious social conservatism.

 Jin, Rongbo, Samara Klar, Fabian Neuner, Mark Ramirez.
 How Cross-Cutting Ties Reduce Affective Polarization: Evidence from Latino Americans.
-(Under Review)
+(Revise and Resubmit at Political Behavior)

 Affective polarization is attributed, at least in part, to fewer cross-cutting identities across parties.
 We expect that politically diverse communities with salient cross-party identities should report lower out-party animosity.
 We argue that Latinos comprise one such community, with both political diversity and important cross-cutting ties.
 We test our theory across multiple datasets and one experiment.
 First, we show that crosscutting identities do predict warmer out-party affect overall.
 We then demonstrate that Latinos hold more cross-cutting identities relative to non-Latino whites.
 Our data reveal that, in fact, Latinos hold significantly warmer views of the out-party--especially when it comes to out-partisans from within the Latino community.
 This study shows that affective polarization is less prevalent among Latinos, one of the fastest-growing proportions of the American electorate.
 Broadly, this contributes to existing work arguing that political behavior among whites should not be extrapolated across ethnic groups without considering the uniqueness of each community.